International Foundation of Science (IFS) Individual Research Grants 2019 for Developing Countries

 - relevant for the country/region

-- must be citizens of eligible countries (see below), and carry out their research in an eligible country (this does not have to be the country of citizenship)
+- To be eligible, applicants must be citizens of a developing country that is eligible for IFS support, and carry out the research in an eligible country (this does not have to be the country of citizenship).

 Number of scholarships: several grants are awarded